Save the Box

 Gynaecological cancers are cancers of the female reproductive system.
-There are seven types- ovarian, uterine (often called endometrial), vulvar, vaginal, cervical and two rare pregnancy cancers.
-They are the third most commonly diagnosed cancers in women, with more than 18,469 women living with a gynaecological cancer and a further 6073 women expected to be diagnosed by the end of this year.
+There are seven types: ovarian, uterine (often called endometrial or womb), vulvar, vaginal, cervical and two rare pregnancy-related cancers.
+Gynaecological cancers are the third most commonly diagnosed cancers in women, with more than 18,469 women living with a gynae cancer and a further 6073 women expected to be diagnosed by the end of this year.
 These are the unacceptable facts about gynaecological cancer.

 Only four in 10 women diagnosed with ovarian cancer will survive five years after diagnosis.
 This compares to nine in 10 women surviving breast cancer in the same period.

 While there is a routine screening test for cervical cancer, there are no routine screening tests for the other types of gynaecological cancers.
 This means they can go undetected until symptoms present.

 It's time to take action, break the silence and raise funds for research to help our mothers, sisters, friends, daughters and granddaughters face better odds in their futures.

 The Australia New Zealand Gynaecological Oncology Group (ANZGOG) is the peak national gynaecological cancer research organisation.
 ANZGOG are recognised as a world leader in clinical trials research.